efekhari27/thesis/README.md

 :newspaper: E. Fekhari, V. Chabridon, J. Muré and B. Iooss (2024).
 "Given-data probabilistic fatigue assessment for offshore wind turbines using Bayesian quadrature".
 In: *Data-Centric Engineering*, In press.

 :newspaper: E. Vanem, E. Fekhari, N. Dimitrov, M. Kelly, A. Cousin and M. Guiton (2024).
 "A joint probability distribution model for multivariate wind and wave conditions".
-In: \textit{Journal of Offshore Mechanics and Arctic Engineering}, In press.
+In: *Journal of Offshore Mechanics and Arctic Engineering*, In press.

 :newspaper: :mega: E. Fekhari, B. Iooss, V. Chabridon and J. Muré (2022).
 "Efficient techniques for fast uncertainty propagation in an offshore wind turbine multi-physics simulation tool".
 In: *Proceedings of the 5th International Conference on Renewable Energies Offshore (RENEW 2022)*, Lisbon, Portugal.